 Challenges are a natural part of life.
 It is a situation we face solely to test our abilities to handle impending changes.
 It is hardcoded into life’s growth system that in order to encounter growth, we go through challenges to validate our readiness for that next level.
 A good example is when a child goes from crawling to staggering to walking.
 While those represents different levels of growth, they also pose different challenges for the child, which is why various levels of supervision is needed from the parents even though the child picks himself up each time after a fall and tries again till he survives it and grows past that stage.
 Our ability to go through challenges and survive it brings with it changes and puts us in a position where we can transfer that know-how to others going through similar stages.

 Every one goes through challenges, so also do businesses and organisations.
 Challenge, as a word, carries “change” in its first and last three letters!
 (Cha– lle-nge) which simply means there can never be a challenge without a change in it.
 This is applicable to real personal and business situations as well.
 But how do you go through challenging times to achieve the desired change?
-Here are five non-technical ways to do just that:
+Below are five suggested ways to do just that:

 Change your perception